 Virtual events aren’t new, but they certainly are getting a lot more attention as many in-person events have been cancelled – a pattern that will likely continue for a while.
-Attendee expectations of virtual events are just as high as they would be for an in-person experience.
+Attendee expectations of virtual events are just as high as they would be for an in-person experience, and virtual success should still be measured through that experience.
 Just because your attendees are sitting at their desks and behind their computers doesn’t mean they don’t want to be entertained with engaging speakers and great content.

 Now more than ever, your speakers, both professional and amateur, are the backbone of your virtual experience.
 As a meeting planner, it’s your responsibility to provide your speakers with all the tools, tips and resources they need to be most successful and to captivate their audiences.